IBM-Bluemix-Docs/containers/cs_apps.md

 ##### **Setting the maximum allowed size of the client request body**
 {: #client_max_body_size}

-Use this annotation to adjust the size of the body that the client can send as part of a request.
+Adjust the size of the body that the client can send as part of a request.
 {:shortdesc}

 <dl>